SixArmDonkey/magicgraph/README.md

 ## Creating HTML Elements

-This package probably should not have been a part of Magic Graph, and released as a separate extension.
+This package should not have been part of Magic Graph, and instead should have been released as a separate extension.
 However, the package is here and it is fully integrated with properties, and therefore it's not going anywhere.

 By using [IElementFactory](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-property-htmlproperty-IElementFactory.html) implementations, it is possible